 You may be surprised (as I was) to learn that in Quebec, before March 2023, there was no minimum age for people wishing to take on their first job. 🐥

 Yep, you read that right.
 Young workers were able to start as soon as they wanted.
 This all changed last March when Quebec’s Minister of labor made a clear statement: children under the age of 14 don’t belong at work (apart from a few exceptions), but rather on school benches.
-The new legislation for young workers will fully come into effect on September 1, 2023.

 Rules for minor employees in Quebec